Roger Guenveur Smith

-Roger Guenveur Smith (/ɡænˈvɜːr/; born July 27, 1955) is an American actor, director, and writer best known for his collaborations with Spike Lee.
+Roger Guenveur Smith (/ˈɡɛnvɛər/; born July 27, 1955) is an American actor, director, and writer best known for his collaborations with Spike Lee.

 Early life

 Roger Guenveur Smith was born on July 27, 1955, in Berkeley, California, the son of Helen Guenveur, a dentist, and Sherman Smith, a judge.
-He attended Loyola High School in Los Angeles, and graduated from Occidental College with a degree in American Studies.
+He attended Loyola High School in Los Angeles, Beverly Hills High School in Beverly Hills, and graduated from Occidental College with a degree in American Studies.
 He then studied at Yale University in New Haven, Connecticut, where he successfully auditioned for the Drama School and switched his pursuit of a graduate degree in history.
 Additionally, Smith studied at the Keskidee Arts Centre in London.